We make a lot of pizzas at home and the question I get asked the most about pizza is, “How do you form your dough?”

 My grocery store’s bakery offers a wonderful dough ball, so I just buy that.
 I am sure this technique will work with a homemade dough as well.

-Let the dough sit on the counter for about 20-30 minutes and come up to room temperature.
+Let the dough sit on the counter for at least 20-30 minutes and come up to room temperature.

-This is a good time preheat your pizza stone and to prep your ingredients.
+This is a good time preheat your pizza stone and prep your ingredients.

 Dust the foil and pizza ball with flour.